Investors hedging against Greece, but there's no panic

-NEW YORK (Reuters) - Global investors are hedged against a potential exit of Greece from the euro zone ahead of Sunday’s referendum, but they’re not betting on a huge fallout in financial markets even if there is a negative outcome.
+NEW YORK, July 1 (Reuters) - Global investors are hedged against a potential exit of Greece from the euro zone ahead of Sunday’s referendum, but they’re not betting on a huge fallout in financial markets even if there is a negative outcome.

 Currency, bond, and equity investors have turned defensive, trimming exposure in the euro zone.
 They’re generally of the mindset, though, that a last-minute deal will be struck and it will be an opportunity to snap up euro zone assets again.